Toloka/docs/en/template-builder/templates/image-classification.md

   [![](../_images/buttons/view-example.svg)](https://clck.ru/UC5Jw)

-If these templates don't meet your needs, see other examples in this section.
+If this preset doesn't meet your needs, see other examples in this section.

 ## Other options for buttons {#mult-ans-options}